keanodejs/02_exercise_2/readme.md

 # 02 Exercise 2 - more html and CSS

-Adjust you exercise_1.html file som it will look like this:
+Adjust you exercise_1.html file so it will look like this:

 ![html & css](ScreenShot.png)